Royal Canadian Academy of Arts: 1880 to 1890

 In the same publication, two levels of membership were described: Academicians and Associates.
 No more than forty individuals could be Academicians at one time, while the number of Associates was not limited.
 All Academicians were required to give an example of their work to the collection of the National Gallery.
 They were also permitted to show more pieces in Academy-sponsored exhibitions than Associates.

 The inaugural exhibition was held in Ottawa and the first Academicians were inducted, including the first woman Academician, Charlotte Schreiber.
 Through the next 10 years, the Academy held annual exhibitions, often in cooperation with regional artists' societies.
-Exhibitions in Toronto were a joint project of the Academy and the Ontario Society of Artists, while those held in Montreal were held in partnership with the Montreal Artists Association.
+Exhibitions in Toronto were a joint project of the Academy and the Ontario Society of Artists, while those held in Montreal were held in partnership with the Art Association of Montreal.
 Exhibitions were also held in St. John, New Brunswick, and Halifax, Nova Scotia.
 Additional academicians and associates were added each year until the membership had more than doubled by 1890.
 Members were drawn from all areas of the country and included anglophones and francophones.
 Men continued to out-number women and those female members were identified as painters not as designers or architects.

 As Academicians joined, they donated an example of their work to the National Gallery of Canada, building the collection of the as-yet unincorporated institution.
 A temporary home was found for the collection in a building next to the Supreme Court of Canada and the first curator, John W.H.
 Watts, RCA was appointed to begin organizing exhibitions.

 The third objective—to encourage the teaching of art and design in Canada—was found to be more challenging to address with the limited financial resources available to them.

 1891 to present

 Canadian landscape painter Homer Watson was elected as an associate, became a full member and later became president of the Academy.

+In 1906, artist George Agnew Reid was elected president of the Academy.
+He held this position until 1909.